Wigsinator/PocketChefApp/doc/sprint 0/process.md

 #### Reflect on how your team worked together.
 Here are a few questions that can guide you.

 ##### How did you organize the team?
 Which tools did you use, if any?
-We use Google Doc to record everything we have planned for our project, and we make sure that everything is agreed upon by every team member.
+We use Google Docs to record everything we have planned for our project, and we make sure that everything is agreed upon by every team member.
 We also use Doodle Polls to determine availability of each team members for meetings and work sessions.
 And we use Whatsapp and Google Hangouts for communication.

+With the addition of Microsoft Teams, we will primarily migrate all of our documentations, meetings and conversations over to that platform for the rest of the sprints.

 ##### How did you make decisions?
 Each team member will make suggestions and all team members will vote for ideas that they are interested in.
-Idea with most votes wins.
+The idea with the most votes wins.

 ##### How did you define priority and/or points of user stories?
 How many rounds of voting (on average) did you need to come to a consensus for the point estimate?
 We evaluated whether the absence of certain features will significantly tarnish user experience with our application, if it does, we consider the feature to be high priority, otherwise, we consider it to be low priority.